AndrewDDavis/micro_WIP/runtime/help/colors.md

 color-link comment ",blue"
 ```

-You can also put bold, italic, or underline in front of the color:
+The text styles bold, italic, underline, or reverse may also be added in front
+of the color, separated by a space:

 ```
 color-link comment "bold red"